How can I become a volunteer?

 To submit your application to become a Volunteer, please click on and read the BVHH-Volunteer-Introduction-Letter.
-Then click on, read and complete the following four forms and return the four forms, along with proof of complete COVID-19 vaccination to us, either by email at email@example.com or U.S. mail at P.O.
+Then click on, read and complete the following four forms and return the four forms, along with proof of complete COVID-19 vaccination and booster to us, either by email at [email protected] or U.S. mail at P.O.
 Box 734, Brisbane, CA 94005:

 If you would prefer to receive a volunteer application packet by mail, please leave your name, phone number and mailing address on our voicemail, 415 508-2185 and the paperwork will be sent to you.
 If you don’t have a means of copying and sending your vaccination card, please call or email BVHH and a board member will assist you.

 Please note that all volunteers must undergo a background check.
 To keep within our limited budget, we are requesting that prospective volunteers cover the one-time tax-deductible expense of the cost of his or her background check.
 (We anticipate that the cost will be under $45 for both criminal and DMV background checks and under $40 for criminal background checks only.)
 However, in cases of hardship, the prospective Volunteer may request reimbursement for the cost from Brisbane Village Helping Hands.
 Although the cost of vetting is one-time for volunteers, we may need to update background checks from time to time to stay current and will notify volunteers if this is necessary.
 Due to the pandemic, BVHH will cover the cost of background checks for new volunteers through the end of 2021.

 What are the benefits of volunteering?